wilsonw13/cs-blogs/blogs/Setting Up Python.md

 If you've done these steps correctly, it will output a version number along with the directory where `pip` is installed.

-# Setting Up a Flask Project
+# Setting Up a Python Project

 ## Installing packages

 ---

 Once you've installed `pip` globally, you can install packages with `pip install <package-name>`.
 But before we install any packages, we should [activate](#activatingdeactivating-the-virtual-environment) our virtual environment.
-The first package we should install is Flask:
+For example, if we're installing Flask, we should run:

 ```
 > pip install flask